ScottWe/solidity-1/tutorials/4_arbitrary_clients.md

 At first it may seem that the `Manager` bundle is free from constants.
 However, the Solidity semantics allows smart contract to implicitly distinguish `address(0)`.
 Therefore, the `Manager` bundle has a single constant.
-Next we turn our attention to the number address inputs taken by each transaction, otherwise known as the *transactional address footprint*.
+Next we turn our attention to the number of address inputs taken by each transaction, otherwise known as the *transactional address footprint*.
 To illustrate this concept, we will find the transactional address footprint of `Fund.releaseTo(_new)`.
 Explicitly, each call to `Fund.releaseTo(_new)` takes in